 Usually it means big bucks to hire a website aficionado to create a professional website to pair with a slick business card.
 Online portfolio websites are popping up left and right to accommodate a new type of client seeking a basic website to host their work.
 They’re affordable, user friendly and eliminate the grunt work of working with html code.
-Have you tried learning a computer language?
-After completing a course in web design, I still think it’s like trying to hack into the Matrix.

-The benefit of these websites is that they’re more advanced than a blog site—they allow you to upload and display your files, keep multiple web pages and edit the content and layout.
+The benefit of these websites is that they’re more advanced than a basic blog site—they allow you to upload and display your files, keep multiple web pages and edit the content and layout.
 The perks each come at their own cost though.